oliverschwall03-art/Software-Projektseminar/README.md

-Project Planning & Skill Management Tool (Vue.js)
+# Project Planning & Ambidexterity/Skill Management Tool (Vue.js)

 A web-based application developed as part of the Software Project Seminar at the University of Bayreuth.
 The tool supports efficient project planning, team skill assessment, and visual project structuring.